 HTTPS is an aggregate of HTTP and the Secure Sockets Layer (SSL)/Transport Layer Security (TLS) protocol, wherein the authentication and encryption capabilities of SSL/TLS protect HTTP communications.
-This is vital because the information that you send on the Internet is passed along from one device to another before it reaches the destination server.
+This is vital because the information that you send on the internet is passed along from one device to another before it reaches the destination server.
 Therefore sensitive information, such as credit card numbers, usernames, and passwords, may be seen by intermediate devices if the information is sent in clear text over HTTP.
 When the information is encrypted and protected by the SSL protocol, only the intended recipient can read the information.
-For more general information about SSL, see SSL 101.
+For more general information about SSL, see About Secure Sockets Layer (SSL).

 Unfortunately, the security provided by SSL is also being misused in a number of ways: